Skip to content

 Article

 On September 22, 2021, a judge ruled that the Dutch border police, the Marechaussee, could use ethnicity as an objective indicator for border control checks.
-For Zeyneb, this was the starting point on thinking about an institutional dilemma – for which the solution is not one-sided.
-As an Action Project, Zeyneb developed the podcast series ‘Framing’, an audio documentary with the aim to better understand institutional racism.
-The first episode addresses the impact of the colonial past and the second episode deals with the court case against the military police for ethnic profiling.
-Recently, Zeyneb launched episode 3: Institutional solutions for an institutional problem.
+For Zeyneb, this was the starting point for thinking about an institutional dilemma, one with no one-sided solution.
+In response, Zeyneb developed the podcast series Framing, an audio documentary aimed at better understanding institutional racism.
+The series addresses issues like the impact of the colonial past, the court case against the military police for ethnic profiling, and solutions for institutional racism.

 Podcast Framing_Zeyneb Kasmi